The loss of a loved one, relationship, or job can completely alter your state of being. Sometimes the only answer is grief counseling.

 Depending on where you live, a quick Google search for “grief therapist near me” might find you a great counselor.
 If you want to be sure that you’ve got the best grief counseling, then find us at Abundant Living in Rome, GA.

 We’re a Christian counseling service for women and we can help you deal with grief and loss in a productive and meaningful way.
-To learn more about our practices, visit our site, and when you’re ready to take on your grief, contact us to schedule your first session.
+To learn more about our practices, visit our site, and when you’re ready to take on your grief, contact us to schedule your first session for grief counseling.